The Forest (2016 American film): Production

-The concept for The Forest originated with producer David S. Goyer, who was inspired after reading a Wikipedia article about Aokigahara, a forest in Japan associated with a high rate of suicides.
-Surprised that a horror film had not yet been set there, Goyer developed a rough outline for the story.
-Director Jason Zada became immediately interested in the project, particularly due to the real-life setting of Aokigahara.
-He described becoming "obsessed" with the location, conducting extensive research, including watching a Vice documentary.
-Prior to filming, Zada visited Aokigahara, stating, "There's no way I felt that I could make a movie about a real place, and not go visit it," later describing the forest as "a very frightening place" and "not a place where I wanted to spend the night."
+Goyer came up with the idea after reading a Wikipedia article on Aokigahara.
+Surprised that a horror film had not been made about it, he came up with a rough outline.
+After being pitched the idea, Zada instantly became attracted to it.
+He was most attracted because the "suicide forest" in Aokigahara was a real place, which he became "obsessed with", reading as much information as he could about the location, including watching an online Vice documentary.
+Prior to the shooting, Zada took a trip to Aokigahara, as he felt, "There's no way I felt that I could make a movie about a real place, and not go visit it."
+Zada had described the location as "...a very frightening place.
+It was not a place where I wanted to spend the night."

 In October 2014, Natalie Dormer joined the cast in the dual roles of Sara and Jess Price.
-Dormer was drawn to the project by the challenge of portraying twin sisters, calling the experience "surreal" and noting the difficulty of making character choices without having another actor to play off of.
+Dormer was drawn to the project as she was able to portray two different characters at the same time.

 In April 2015, Taylor Kinney was cast in a supporting role.
-He cited his interest in the story's psychological elements, the opportunity to shape his character, and the chance to work with Dormer.
-Kinney described the film as "more cerebral than gory slasher films", comparing its tone to that of The Shining (1980).
+He cited his interest in the story's psychological thriller elements, the script, and the chance to work with Dormer.

 Filming

 Principal photography began on May 17, 2015, in Tokyo, Japan.
-However, due to restrictions on filming within Aokigahara itself, the production used a forest near Tara Mountain in Serbia to stand in for the Japanese location.Additional scenes were filmed in Belgrade and at PFI Studios for interiors.
-The shoot in Serbia was impacted by persistent bad weather, which forced the crew to relocate several scenes to a repurposed warehouse.
+As filming in the Aokigahara forest is not permitted by the government, the filmmakers chose a forest near the Tara Mountain in Serbia to double as the Japanese forest in which the film is set.
+Poor weather plagued the production in Serbia, and many scenes were shot in a former warehouse.